 Welcome to the third instalment of this series about maintaining your larger databases better.
-Part 3 is all about recommended DMV’s that come with SQL Server which I think helps you maintain your larger databases better.
+Part 3 is all about recommended DMV’s that come with SQL Server, which can help you maintain your larger databases better.

-If you’ve yet to see the the other parts of this series you can follow the links below:
+If you’ve yet to read the the other parts of this series then you can follow the links below:

 - Maintaining your larger databases better Part 1

-- Maintaining your larger databases better Part 4 – Recommended FREE tools for the job
+- Part 4 – Recommended FREE tools for the job

-It’s worth noting that these are ones I have used and recommend.
-Ideally if you are going to do anything complex with them you should test it in a non-production environment first.
+In truth, these are ones that I have used and recommend.
+However, if you are going to do anything complex with them I do recommend you test it in a non-production environment first.
 Now, lets dive into them.

 Why would you do this?
-Well as I mentioned in a previous post most reindexing solutions only do a limited scan of your indexes for performance reasons.
+Because, as I mentioned in a previous post most reindexing solutions only do a limited scan of your indexes for performance reasons.
 You can read that post in detail here.

-If you don’t believe that, check what commands are running whilst your index maintenance is starting on larger databases.
-You will notice at the start that it uses this DMV with the ‘Limited’ option as the last parameter.
+After you get the results back you will notice that it uses this DMV with the ‘Limited’ option as the last parameter.

-You can verify this by selecting one of the larger tables and running the below SQL.
-Replace TABLENAME with the actual name of the table:
+You can verify this by selecting one of the larger tables and running the below SQL, replacing TABLENAME with the name of the table:

 SELECT * FROM SYS.DM_DB_INDEX_PHYSICAL_STATS(DB_ID(),OBJECT_ID(‘TABLENAME’),NULL,NULL,’DETAILED’);

 It’s important to realize that the index_level column of the returned results shows the various levels of the index.
 Another key point is that the row that states index_level 0 is the leaf level of the index.

-There is a quick way to check if page compression is used which I mentioned above.
+In fact, there is a quick way to check if page compression is used which I mentioned above.
 You can query the sys.partitions DMV and join the sys.indexes DMV to it using the index_id column.

 As you can probably guess this DMV is an alternative of the above one for Column Store indexes.
-Microsoft have their own guidelines for dealing with Columnstore fragmentation which you can view here.
+Microsoft have their own guidelines for dealing with Columnstore fragmentation, which you can view in detail here.

-On the topic of columnstore indexes, this DMV is useful for identifying indexes that can be converted to columnstore indexes.
-Now we know that tables that are used for Datawarehouse loads are good candidates for this.
+On the topic of columnstore indexes, this DMV can be useful for identifying indexes that can be converted to columnstore indexes.
+Now, in general tables that are used for Datawarehouse loads are good candidates for this.
 However, sometimes you want some certainty.

 For instance, you can run the below SQL after the instance has been running for a reasonable amount of time (say a few weeks, including over a month end).